The Power of Aromatherapy combined with Massage Therapy

 I attended a state of the art massage school here in Missouri and was exposed to a number of massage techniques that could be utilized by a massage therapist to achieve specific goals requested by a client.
 Even as I used various techniques that I found most effective and successful dependent upon each client’s main goal such as Swedish Massage, Myofascial Release, Lymphatic Drainage Massage, and Hot and Cold Stone Massage, I knew that the effects of the massage on the client could be enhanced – Ergo, the discovery of essential oils and the art and science of Aromatherapy.

 I have been able through the use of these combined modalities of massage and essential oils to work with my clients in a more effective way.
-When I discovered Aromatherapy, I was awed by how it could elevate the quality of everyday living for my family and myself on a mental, emotional, physical and spiritual plane.
+When I discovered the power of aromatherapy, I was awed by how it could elevate the quality of everyday living for my family and myself on a mental, emotional, physical and spiritual plane.

 I began to notice the lasting benefits that occurred with my clients and how the energy changed in the room upon applying particular essential oils.
 It appeared that when I used aromatherapy as a way to heighten the beneficial outcome of massage ,wonderful miraculous things occurred.
 This was particularly evident when highly stressed clients came for a massage and left feeling extraordinarily peaceful and pleased after the session.
 I realized that there was a qualitative difference in their level of mental and physical well being as a result of the essential oils that I used.
 I was cognizant that I had hit upon a winning combination and wanted to explore the efficacy of essential oils on a deeper level.
 It was then that I decided to get certification in this area from a well-respected school.

 I am dedicated to continuing my journey to learn as much as I can to help my clients.